olahallvall/FlowDance/README.md

 # Get started
 Install Docker Desktop and start it up.
-Download the file https://github.com/olahallvall/FlowDance/blob/master/DockerExternalDep/docker-compose.yml to local folder Open a command prompt in that folder and run the commands:
+Download the file https://github.com/olahallvall/FlowDance/blob/master/DockerExternalDep/docker-compose.yml to local folder.

+Open a command prompt in that folder and run the commands:

 **docker-compose up -d**